Constraints on a dark matter sub-halo near the Sun from pulsar timing: Appendix

 The pulsar binaries are sensitive to a characteristic acceleration of order $a\sim 10^{-9}\,{\rm cm\,s}^{-2}$.
 We can compute the distance to which can sense these effects, $\Delta r_{\rm obs}$:

 This motivates our choice searching for pairs and tuplets of pulsars that are separated by $O(1\,{\rm kpc})$.
 So for every set of pulsar binaries we are sensitive to a DM subhalo about $\Delta r_{\rm obs}\simeq 0.4$ kpc away from it.
-The probability to have a subhalo within a sphere of radius 0.4 kpc is, in turn, The probability of not finding at least one subhalo in five tries is then
+The probability to have a subhalo within a sphere of radius 0.4 kpc is, in turn,